 The specific 11 Plus preparatory work our experienced teachers deliver from Year 3 gives our pupils a certain advantage.
 We are proud of our academic achievements and high quality teaching.

-Preparation for 11+ has always been a tradition at Long Close and a significant number of pupils continue to secure places at our local grammar schools.
+Preparation for 11+ has always been a tradition at Long Close and many pupils continue to secure places at our local grammar schools.
 We understand that a large grammar school is not suitable for all pupils and our regular tracking and monitoring enables us to support all pupils to the journey to success.

 Children are defined as having reached a good level of development at the end of the EYFS if they have achieved at least the expected level in: